• LinkedIn

 • Generate PIC-related content for IABC/Toronto e-Lerts

-Catharine Heddle, Co-Director of Programming
+Co-Directors of Programming

-Catharine Heddle is an award-winning independent communications strategist, writer and project manager.
-Clients turn to her for smart counsel, insights and results they can count on.
-Through her company, Lamplighter Communications, she provides independent communications consulting services with a specialty in corporate, internal and leadership communications.
+Through her company, Lamplighter Communications, Catharine provides independent communications consulting services with a specialty in corporate, internal and leadership communications.
 Catharine helps clients build meaningful, trusting connections with the people whose opinions, actions and support matter to them.
 From there, she works with her clients to engage, inform, inspire and motivate those people.
 She is available for communications projects, interim or fractional team leadership and support.

-PIC Director of Programming responsibilities:
+Programming responsibilities:

 • Create and manage professional development and social events across the PIC calendar